|Mike Sullivan's Papers & Publications|

 Joint with Robert Ghrist and Phil Holmes.
 Springer-Verlag, 1997.
 208 pages.

 Abstract.
 This is a survey article submitted by invitation for inclusion in the Concise Encyclopedia of Knot Theory, CRC Press.
-I do not know when it is to come out or what changes I may be asked to make to my submission.
+It has been accepted, but I do not know the projected publication date.

 Abstract.
 In this paper, we discuss how to realize a non singular Smale flow with a four band template on 3-sphere.
 This extends the work done by the second author on Lorenz Smale flows, Bin Yu on realizing Lorenz Like Smale flows on 3-manifold and continues the work of Elizabeth Haynes and the second author on realizing simple Smale flows with a different four band template on 3-sphere.

 Abstract.
 Smale flows on 3-manifolds can have invariant saddle sets that are suspensions of shifts of finite type.
 We look at Smale flows with chain recurrent sets consisting of an attracting closed orbit a, a repelling closed orbit r and a saddle set that is a suspension of a full n-shift and draw some conclusions about the knotting and linking of a and r.
 For example, we show for all values of n it is possible for a and r to be unknots.
 For any even value of n it is possible for a and r to be the Hopf link, a trefoil and meridian, or a figure-8 knot and meridian.

 Abstract.
 This is an expository account of a theorem of Louise Moser that describes the types of manifolds that can be constructed via Dehn surgery along a trefoil in the 3-sphere.
 These include lens spaces, connected sums of two lens spaces, and certain Seifert fibered spaces with three exceptional fibers.
 Various concepts from the topological theory of three dimensional manifolds are developed as needed.